BAKED LEMONGRASS RISOTTO

 See the original recipe on her blog here.

 I love a nice creamy risotto, but all that standing at the stove and stirring!
 Not gonna lie, it has redirected me to another dish more than once . . .
-I was reminded of my love of risotto!
-I was seriously that annoying person saying Mmmm.
+But I was redently reminded of my love of risotto!
+And when I made this recipe, I was seriously that annoying person saying Mmmm.
 Mmmmm!
 At every bite.

 - 3 Tbsp Coconut Oil, divided